The use of "pre-pack" administrations

 Pre-packs are not new but they have increased in volume following the Enterprise Act of 2002.
-The process is viewed with some suspicion as creditors are informed of the pre-pack after the process is completed.
-What is more, it often appears that previous owners can buy back the businesses free of many onerous liabilities.
+The process has been viewed with some suspicion as creditors are informed of the pre-pack after the process is completed.
+However since new government regulations came into force in 2021, it is not quite as easy for previous owners to buy back the business as a strategy to remove onerous liabilities (see below).

-Yet according to R3 which is the trade body for Insolvency Professionals, and is made up of 97% of the UK's insolvency practitioners, the positive aspects of pre-packs are not reported and there are clear benefits to the process in the current downturn.
+Yet according to R3, the trade body for Insolvency Professionals, which is made up of 97% of the UK's insolvency practitioners, the positive aspects of pre-packs are not reported and there are clear benefits to the process in the current downturn.
 Pre-packs can be an invaluable tool for an insolvency practitioner (IP), keeping a business trading and saving jobs.
 According to research being undertaken by R3 - In 92% of pre-pack cases, 100% of jobs are saved.
 Pre-packs also provide a better return for secured creditors when compared with their prospects should the company be simply liquidated.

 The business is usually sold with little or no open marketing.
 Unsecured creditors are usually not informed of the pre-pack until after it has been completed.
 Secured creditors will usually be aware of the transaction as they will generally be required to release their security.